2014 Reserve Syrah

 Liquor Style: Dry Red

 Aromas: It has rich, black fruit aromas with sweet spice and anise.

 Palate: This is a selection of the best 8 Syrah barrels from the vintage.
 It is a dense wine with intense black fruit flavours, fine grained tannins and a long smooth finish.
 A wine which deserves to be cellared.

 Bottle Closure: Cork

 Standard Drinks: 7.7

-Vinification: Fermented in open-top stainless steel fermenters.
+Vinification: It is fermented in open-top stainless steel fermenters.
 It is wild ferment.
 Hand plunged two times daily.
 Post fermentation soak for two to three weeks followed by maturation in barrel.

 Country of Origin: New Zealand

 Region of Origin: Gimblett Gravels Wine Growing District®, Hawke’s Bay